 Key Capabilities

-- One-click STDIO deployment with automatic OAuth protection
+- One-click MCP deployment with OAuth protection for stdio and hosted MCP servers

-- SOC 2 Type II audited controls with complete audit trails
+- SOC 2 Type II audited controls, compliant with HIPAA standards, penetration testing, encryption in transit and at rest, and complete audit trails

 - Real-time agent monitoring with intelligent guardrails

-- Pre-built connectors for Snowflake, Elasticsearch, and Gmail
+- Hosted MCP connectors run by MintMCP, including pre-built connectors for Snowflake, Elasticsearch, and Gmail

 For startups using AI coding agents, the LLM Proxy complements the Gateway by monitoring every tool call, bash command, and file operation from tools like Claude and Cursor.